Best way to find most things

 How easy it is, apparently, to forget that the so-called “raw materials” being preserved are never merely raw materials!
 At the first appearance of any beneficial change, the creative work has already been accomplished.
 We find ourselves looking, not at random raw materials, but at a viable feature harmoniously incorporated into all the tightly interwoven complexity of a living being.
 The only power we know to be capable of such incorporation is that of the organism telling its own story, a story always reflecting the qualitative, dynamic character and developmental potentials of a particular species.

 This harmonious incorporation of new features, founded upon whole-cell inheritance and manifested in whole-organism processes of development, is the only place where we see creative evolutionary change originating.
-The spreading of an already-existing change through a population — almost the only thing those dominant evolutionary theorists known as “population geneticists” have attended to — is not where we see evolutionary novelties arising.
+The spreading of an already-existing change through a population is not where we see evolutionary novelties arising.

 So Gould’s response shows us that one of the evolutionist’s strategies for coping with taboo agency is immediately to turn the question, “How does creative change arise?” into the different question, “How does creative change, once arisen, spread through a population?”
 The switch of topics is not hidden, but occurs in plain sight.
 Only a habit of blindsight relative to the organism’s agency seems able to explain the prevailing inattention to such an obvious evasion of a real biological question.

 None of this means we need to doubt whatever is true in the idea of natural selection.
-As philosopher Ronald Brady summed it up, “simple selective pressure has never been seriously in question.
-That certain conditions can cause selective mortality means only that some alleles [genes] can be weeded out, not that this action can combine with variation in order to optimalize adaptation”.
-Eliminating problematic traits (or defective organisms) is not the same thing as profoundly transforming the integral unity that every organism is.
+Selective mortality certainly occurs in one sense or another.
+Not every organism lives out a full life.
+But the mere elimination of problematic traits (or defective organisms) through mortality is not the same thing as profoundly transforming the integral unity that every organism is.

 The point is not terribly subtle.
 There is simply nothing in the idea of natural selection that points to the creative capacities necessary for producing new adaptive features — for producing, say, a four-chambered heart (with all its organism-wide implications) from a three-chambered one.
 There is only the living being whose agency and activity natural selection necessarily assumes and which, as a result of blindsight, evolutionists have unconsciously transferred to a mystical “mechanism” of selection somehow operated by the inanimate world.